pietroppeter/streamlit-example-driven/chi-cerca-trova/notes.md

 ### step 3 - more widgets

-more corpora:
-- selectbox

-more options:
-- control max matches (number_input)
 - control case sensitivity (checkbox)

-- multiselect?
+- control show max matches (number_input)
+  - pagination: skip and leave as exercise for the reader
+- more corpora: selectbox first, then multiselect (separated by )

 ### step 4 - beautify